Specialising in Homes:

 Often, we are approached by clients who have purchased outdated and run-down properties that are no longer fit for purpose.
 Whilst every local authority applies the rules in their own way, it is generally accepted that replacement dwellings are allowed within greenbelt settings, provided they are not materially larger.

 There is often debate about the meaning of this phrase, but typically, provided that a new dwelling volume does not increase by 10%, it remains within this threshold.
-Some local authorities also look at the overall height of the dwelling and would deem a taller house to impact the openness of the green belt and, therefore, cause detrimental harm to the setting.
+Some local authorities also consider the overall height of the dwelling and would deem a taller house to affect the openness of the green belt and, therefore, cause detrimental harm to the setting.

 Whilst this route sounds relatively straightforward, there is still much to consider.
 The planners will also scrutinise material palettes, glazing, form and overall design.

-Your home should not negatively impact the setting; soften the appearance where possible and enhance the enviroment.
-Therefore, ensuring that the design responds positively to the surrounding counteryside in terms of nearby buildings and the landscape is crucial.
+Your home should not negatively impact the setting; soften the appearance where possible and enhance the environment.
+Therefore, ensuring that the design responds positively to the surrounding countryside, including nearby buildings and the landscape, is crucial.

 2. Sites containing an existing dwelling that is not big enough for your needs: